 I put out the fire with much ado, wiped my brow and collapsed on to the sofa only to find my son standing over me, shaking his head and informing me that he would never trust me again.

 And so it has to come to this: I have fallen off my pedestal.
 I might just be able to throw the Christmas of his dreams but if he cannot sleep at night without worrying that Mummy will burn the house down then whats the point?
 And how was he going to explain his missing spellings to Mrs Painter Chapman??
-And what the heck was up with me serving BEEF BLOOMING BOURGINION for tea?
-What did I think I was, FRENCH???
+And what the heck was up with me serving BEEF BLOOMING BOURGINION for

 He is, quite frankly, appalled with me.
 And today the poor little mite dragged himself into his uniform, shivering and looking generally under the weather and though I forced him into the car, because Mummy has to work, even I could not bring myself to deliver him to the school door with spelling excuses in hand, when his nose started bleeding and his little face looked like it might just crumple all together.
 So I swung the car around and took him home and now here we are, discussing our super powers of choice (Mine: invisibiliby and time travel, his, webby fingers and infalibilty) and eating cheese and onion bread still warm from the bread-maker.